webqit/webflo/README.md

 </details>
 </details>

-However, workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
+For even more flexibility, workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
 At runtime, a wildcard step matches any URL segment at its level in the hierarchy!
 A `this.stepname` property is always available to tell which URL segment has been matched.

 ```js
 /**